New Registration Process During COVID-19

 Register as a New Patient

-You can register online by clicking the green register now button, once you have completed the online registration forms you will need to visit the surgery with two forms of identification, one of which must be photo ID e.g. Driving licence, passport (or birth certificate) and the other must show your name and address this must be a utility bill e.g. gas, electric, water, council tax, bank statement, any government agency letter or landline telephone bill.
+Acceptable Forms of identification: photo ID e.g. Driving licence, passport (or birth certificate) and the other must show your name and address this must be a utility bill e.g. gas, electric, water, council tax, bank statement, any government agency letter or landline telephone bill.
 No more than three months old that will prove you live inside the practice boundary.
 Tenancy agreements and mobile phone bills are not acceptable.

 For children we require a full birth certificate with the Parent(s) name(s) included and for any children aged 7 years or younger a copy of their Immunisation records (red book if given in the UK).